 These delightful cookies hold up well in care packages I send to friends and relatives.
 They're also the first to go at potlucks when people come back to the table for one more sweet treat.

-Featured In: 15 Best Gingerbread Men Cookies
+Recommended: 15 Best Gingerbread Men Cookies

 - 1 cup butter, softened